Linear-Scaling Selected Inversion based on Hierarchical Interpolative Factorization for Self Green's Function for Modified Poisson-Boltzmann Equation in Two Dimensions: The SelInvHIF Algorithm

-According to Lemma \ref{lemma:1}, the calculation of $G_{pp}$ only requires the values of $G_1$ associated with row and column indices in $q$, rather than the whole inverse of the Schur complement, i.e., this observation implies that $G_{pp}$ is determined by $(G_{1})_{qq}=(A_1^{-1})_{qq}$, a diagonal block of the inverse of the matrix $A_1$ of a smaller size than the original larger matrix $A$.
+where $G_{pp}$ is the submatrix of $G$ corresponding to the row and column index set $p$. \end{lemma} According to Lemma \ref{lemma:1}, the calculation of $G_{pp}$ only requires the values of $G_1$ associated with row and column indices in $q$, rather than the whole inverse of the Schur complement $A_1$.
+This implies that $G_{pp}$ is determined by $(G_{1})_{qq}=(A_1^{-1})_{qq}$.
+Similarly, $(G_{1})_{qq}$ can be determined using a diagonal block of the inverse of the Schur complement of a submatrix of $A_1$.
+Repeatedly applying this idea results in a recursive algorithm to compute $G_{pp}$ efficiently.